akuity/kargo/docs/docs/50-roadmap.md

 ## In Progress

-### v1.0.0
+### v1.1.0

-__Expected:__ 18 October 2024
+__Expected:__ 22 November 2024

-v1.0.0 will be our long-anticipated GA release.
-There are no major features planned and the release will focus almost entirely on bug fixes and stability.

-__One notable change, however, will be the removal of the legacy (opinionated) promotion mechanisms that were deprecated in v0.9.0.__
+This release will focus on improving the flexibility of the promotion steps introduced in v0.9.0 through the addition of support for an expression language.

+This release also kicks off a three phase plan with the end goal of enabling custom/third-party promotion steps.

 ## Upcoming

-v1.0.0 is a major milestone for the project and signals that we are confident in the design and stability of Kargo's _core features_, but we're still just getting started!

-### v1.1.0 and Beyond
+### v1.2.0

-v0.9.0's strategic refactor to promotion steps has opened up a world of possibilities for Kargo.

-The general theme for our first several minor releases post-GA will be _extensibility_.
-With an end-goal of enabling third-party integrations in the form of promotion steps, we will be working on:

-* Ensuring a secure and isolated execution environment for promotion steps.
+This release is to be the second phase of three advancing Kargo toward support for custom/third-party promotion steps, with a focus on ensuring a secure and isolated execution environment for those steps.

+### v1.3.0

+The third and final phase of the three advancing Kargo toward support for custom/third-party promotion steps will focus on:

-* Publishing a formal specification for developers wishing to implement their own promotion steps.
+* Establishing a formal specification for developers wishing to implement their own promotion steps.

-* Providing the mechanisms for operators to install and users to leverage versioned, third-party promotion steps.
+* Building the mechanisms whereby operators may install and users may leverage versioned, custom/third-party promotion steps.

-Through this work, we intend to enable a rich ecosystem of promotion steps that will provide a wide range of capabilities including, but not limited to, notifications, approval workflows, alternative GitOps agents, and non-Kubernetes deployments.

-Several UX improvements are also planned, including:
+### v1.4.0 and Beyond

 * Packaging common workflows as pre-defined, composite promotion steps.

-* Implementing an expression language that permits promotion step configuration to more easily reference things like Freight, credentials, and the output of previous promotion steps.
+* TBD

 ## Completed

+### v1.0.0

+v1.0.0 was our long-anticipated GA release containing only small features, bug fixes, stability improvements, and the final removal of the legacy promotion mechanisms that were deprecated in v0.9.0.

 ### v0.9.0